KyleProtho/AnalysisToolBox/README.md

 ### Descriptive Analytics

-There are several functions in the Descriptive Analytics submodule.
-The following is a list of the functions:

-* ConductManifoldLearning
-* ConductPrincipalComponentAnalysis
-* CreateAssociationRules
-* CreateGaussianMixtureClusters
-* CreateHierarchicalClusters
-* CreateKMeansClusters
-* GenerateEDAWithLIDA

 #### ConductManifoldLearning

 The **ConductManifoldLearning** function performs manifold learning on a given dataframe and returns a new dataframe with the original columns and the new manifold learning components.
 Manifold learning is a type of unsupervised learning that is used to reduce the dimensionality of the data.